yus47/hotel_bookings/README.md

 </div>

 `Disclaimer:
 This final project serves as a final crucial component of the educational and assessment sequence in Job Connector Data Science and Machine Learning Program at Purwadhika Digital Technology School.
-The notebook might be to heavy to be rendered in Github reader, please kindly download the notebook to your local environment to read the Jupyter Notebook.`
+The notebook might be too heavy to be rendered in Github reader, please kindly download the notebook to your local environment to read the Jupyter Notebook.`

 ---